nodejs/node/doc/api/url.md

 [`URLSearchParams`][] documentation for details.

-Care must be taken when using `.searchParams` to modify the `URL` because, per the WHATWG specification, the `URLSearchParams` object uses slightly different rules to determine which characters to percent-encode.
+Care must be taken when using `.searchParams` to modify the `URL` because, per the WHATWG specification, the `URLSearchParams` object uses different rules to determine which characters to percent-encode.
 For instance, the `URL` object will not percent encode the ASCII tilde (`~`) character, while `URLSearchParams` will always encode it: